jm/shin/README.md

 shin
 ====

-Manage those dotfiles like a human, you dirty ape.
+Manage those dotfiles and shell snippets like a human, you dirty ape.

 ## OK, so what?